KarelSchwab/blog/convert_boolean_to_choice_field.md

 ## Step 3: Alter the original field

-With our copy logic in place we now need to swap the original rsvp field with the new one.
+With our copy logic in place we now need to swap the original RSVP field with the new one.
 For this we will create another empty migration and write some custom rename logic.

 ```bash
 python manage.py makemigrations invite --empty --name swap_rsvp_status_with_temp
 ```

-This is another case where reading the code will make more sense than me explaining it
+This is another case where reading the code will make more sense than me explaining it.

 ```python
 from django.db import migrations, models